tytydraco/yessleep/out/The_cabins_in_Alaska_are_reproducing.md

 *“Cheers to that,”* I muttered, raising my glass.
 Finished the last quarter of my drink in a single hearty gulp, the taste of caramel and fermentation slithering over my tongue.

 *“Oh don’t be sensitive.
-Just… I don’t know, think about it rationally, Bill.
+Just… I don’t know, think about it rationally.
 The woods all look the same blustering through the wilderness on a snowmobile.
 You’re probably just forgettin’ which cabins are located where.”*

 I shrugged.